elliemcavoy/zolsha-order-online/testing.md

 <li><b>View any table reservations I have made including the reservation details, such as the date & time, in my profile</b></li><br>
 <img src="">
 <ul>
+<li>Once logged in and on the 'My Profile' page, there are three sections.
+The final section is a display of any previous dining reservations.</li>
+<li>The date, time and number of diners that the reservation was made for are all displayed for each reservation.</li>
+<li>If the user has not made any dining reservations, there is a button which takes the user to the 'check availability' page so they can make a new reservation. </li>

 </ul>
 <li><b>Have the ability to cancel any table reservations I have made directly from my profile without having to contact the restaurant directly.</b></li><br>
 <img src="">
 <ul>
+<li>On the profile page, aAs well as all of the details of each reservation, there is a 'cancel' button displayed next to each reservation to allow the user to cancel the booking easily should they need to. </li>

 </ul>
 <li><b>Add new dishes/items to the menu. </b></li><br>